graydon/ivy-notes/markdown/assume-guarantee reasoning.md

 t.ivy: line 34: referenced here
 ```

-This happens because IVy tracks which actions modify which state variables, in particular it notices that `client.recv_res` modifies `client.n_recv`.
+This happens because Ivy tracks which actions modify which state variables, in particular it notices that `client.recv_res` modifies `client.n_recv`.

-IVy then attempts to verify `server` in [[isolate|isolation]], and its first step is to check that actions **outside** server can be safely abstracted (erased).
+Ivy then attempts to verify `server` in [[isolate|isolation]], and its first step is to check that actions **outside** server can be safely abstracted (erased).
 Erasing `client.recv_res` is only safe if the variables it alters are only used by other abstract (to-be-erased) actions.

 Unfortunately `client.n_recv` is mentioned in the (still-visible, not-erased) precondition in the mixin `before client.recv_res`, and that precondition is a [[guarantee]] that `server` has to maintain.
 It cannot safely do so if `client.recv_res` is abstracted away, as its effect on `client.n_recv` will be unknown.